- 1.How to cut food costs in restaurants

 Daily inventory is a must-do for any restaurateur.
 Focus on the ten products that you constantly use and that make up most of your food cost.
 Keep a record of the quantity for each at the beginning of the workday.
 When the restaurant closes, count again to see how much of each item you’ve used.

 If the number doesn’t match up with the one on your POS, it might mean you’re over proportioning, wasting food, or it might be a sign of employee theft.
+Restaurant management software can help you keep track of your inventory more easily.

 8. Minimize the number of suppliers you use